ThinkInvis/GlassArtifactOHP/ModMeta/README.md

 # Glass Artifact OHP

+## MOD HAS BEEN MIGRATED

+GlassArtifactOHP is entirely included within [Tinker's Satchel](https://thunderstore.io/package/ThinkInvis/TinkersSatchel/) as of v1.1.0.

 ## Description

 Normally, Artifact of Glass disables One-Hit Prevention on player health.
 This mod moves that disable to a new Artifact of Danger.